zcaceres/fastai-projects/wk2/project/article.md

 My friend [Navjot](https://github.com/navjotts) pointed out that NodeJS and Python could run together on the same server if we could send [remote procedure calls](https://en.wikipedia.org/wiki/Remote_procedure_call) from NodeJS to Python.

-We extended a shared NodeJS/Python environment into [a simple, minimal boilerplate](https://github.com/zcaceres/node-python) for a NodeJS deployment of an image classification model.
+I extended his shared NodeJS/Python environment into [a simple, minimal boilerplate](https://github.com/navjotts/node-python/tree/example_ml_image_classification) for a NodeJS deployment of an image classification model.
 The deep learning model was made with the [fastai](https://github.com/fastai/fastai) library.
 Although fastai and our model were built in Python, we can expose the model to users from NodeJS.

 Here's how.